Written by: Greg Ellifritz

 It isn’t the ones that are cheap and easy to conceal.
 The brands taken most frequently were Glock, Smith and Wesson, and Ruger.
 Most of these weapons are mid to full sized duty pistols.
 Those handguns are not the cheap and easily concealed “Saturday Night Specials” that criminals stereotypically carry.
 Dr. James Wright, in his book “Armed and Considered Dangerous” found that the criminals he studied preferred larger, more powerful, and more reliable handguns over smaller, cheaper, and more easily concealed ones.
 This study supports that hypothesis.

 If you truly analyze the statistics, it’s really not surprising.
 Where do criminals get their guns?
-Mostly from stealing the weapons from lawful gun owners.
+Mostly by stealing the weapons from lawful gun owners.
 What guns do lawful gun owners most often use for home protection?
 You guessed it, Glock, S&W, and Ruger auto pistols.
 It shouldn’t be a shock that these stolen guns are what the criminal is caught with.

 The Chicago PD article was great.
 Another excellent resource to see the guns that criminals carry is the Baltimore PD Facebook Page.
 They regularly show photos of the guns they seize from criminals.
 Even more interesting is the fact that they show the ammunition that was carried in the gun at the time it was seized.
 Looking through a relative sample shows me that similar to my own study, criminals often carry mixed ammo types and guns that are less than fully loaded.